Here to help:

 Manufacturer Identification Code (MID code)

 MID code is used as an alternative to the full name and address of a manufacturer, shipper or exporter and is required for U.S. customs entries for certain shipments.
-Properly constructed MID code must be shown on the commercial invoice for import clearance of certain shipments.
+Properly constructed MID code must be shown on the airway bill and commercial invoice for import clearance of certain shipments.

 What is a Manufacturer Identification Code (MID code) and how to generate it?